-(a) CRP-Reconfigurable PUF: The challenge-response pairs are reconfigured directly by adding some additional configure circuits into the structure, but without configuring the main PUF structure.
-This can be achieved by pre-processing the challenge before applying to the PUF or pre-processing the response before using it for authentication.

-(b) Logic-Reconfigurable PUF: The underlying logic of the PUF circuit is reconfigured in these structures; therefore, the challenge-response pairs are reconfigured.
+- (a) CRP-Reconfigurable PUF: The challenge-response pairs are reconfigured directly by adding some additional configure circuits into the structure, but without configuring the main PUF structure.
+This can be achieved by pre-processing the challenge before applying to the PUF or pre-processing the response before using it for authentication. - (b) Logic-Reconfigurable PUF: The underlying logic of the PUF circuit is reconfigured in these structures; therefore, the challenge-response pairs are reconfigured.

 Logic-Reconfigurable PUFs have better performance from a security perspective, as reconfiguration leads to a different mathematical model of the PUF circuit, while the CRP-Reconfigurable PUFs only update the CRPs.
 The CRP-Reconfigurable PUFs are not studied in this paper.
-The examples of Logic-Reconfigurable PUFs include Logic-Reconfigurable Feed-Forward MUX PUF, and Logic-Reconfigurable MUX/DeMUX PUF.
+The examples of Logic-Reconfigurable PUFs include Logic-Reconfigurable Feed-Forward MUX PUF, and MUX/DeMUX PUF.

-1) Logic-Reconfigurable Feed-Forward MUX PUF: In a feed-forward MUX PUF, the output of a feed-forward arbiter from an intermediate stage is used as a challenge to a subsequent stage [18].
-In [19], [20], we had introduced three different types of feed-forward MUX PUFs.
+1) Logic-Reconfigurable Feed-Forward MUX PUF: In [19], [20], we had introduced three different types of feedforward MUX PUFs.
 These structures include Feed-Forward Overlap (FFO), Feed-Forward Cascade (FFC), and Feed-Forward Separate (FFS).
 These structures are classified by the nature of interconnections of various feed-forward patterns in these PUFs.
-We also showned that the performance of a feed-forward MUX PUF depends on locations and the number of feed-forward paths (sometimes referred as feed-forward loops in the literature [18]).
+We had also shown that the performance of a feedforward MUX PUF depends on locations and the number of feed-forward paths (sometimes referred as feed-forward loops in the literature [18]).
 The three feed-forward structures are described below.

-- (a) Feed-Forward Overlap (FFO): this structure has at least one stage overlap between two feed-forward paths as illustrated in Figure 3. - (b) Feed-Forward Cascade (FFC): the ending stage of a feed-forward path will be the starting stage of another feed-forward path.
-This is illustrated in Figure 4. - (c) Feed-Forward Separate (FFS): different feed-forward paths are separate; thus, no stage overlap exists between the two feed-forward paths.
-This is illustrated in Figure 5.
+- (a) Feed-Forward Overlap (FFO): this structure has at least one stage overlap between two feed-forward paths as illustrated in Fig. 3. - (b) Feed-Forward Cascade (FFC): the ending stage of a feed-forward path will be the starting stage of another feed-forward path.
+This is illustrated in Fig. 4. - (c) Feed-Forward Separate (FFS): different feed-forward paths are separate; thus, no stage overlap exists between the two feed-forward paths.
+This is illustrated in Fig. 5.

-Fig. 3: Feed-Forward MUX PUF Overlap Structure.
+Fig. 3.
+Feed-Forward MUX PUF Overlap Structure.